rwieruch/blog_robinwieruch_content/parcel-react-setup.md

 +++
 title = "Getting started with React and Parcel" description = "This guide helps you to setup React with Parcel from 0 to 1.
-Learn how to use Parcel and Babel in React.js with zero-configuration.
+Learn how to use Parcel in React.js with zero-configuration.
 Setup your own boilerplate application ..." date = "2018-02-10T13:50:46+02:00" tags = ["React", "JavaScript", "Tooling"] categories = ["React", "JavaScript", "Tooling"]